Sculptor and performance artist working in video, installation and action art. Born on May 12, 1967 in Warsaw and resides in Warsaw

 When the rehearsal takes place in public, it becomes a spectacle, a means of communicating one's exploration and that weakens the experience.
 I lose sight of the question and start to transmit a response.
 My most powerful experiences occur beyond art, beyond creation, and they are utterly spontaneous events.

-In 1991, in the presence of his fellow students from the Kowalski studio, Althamer smoked marijuana while sitting in a tin washtub filled with water and a purple solution of papier-mâché as a record of religious music played (The Cardinal).
-Outdoors in Dłużew later that year, he dressed in a white suit and became a "snowman", sitting outside for two hours in freezing temperatures (Self-Portrait).
-He later recounted,
+In The Cardinal (1991), in the presence of his fellow students from the Kowalski studio, Althamer smoked marijuana while sitting in a tin washtub filled with water and a purple solution of papier-mâché as a record of religious music played.
+Outdoors in Dłużew later that year, in his work Self-Portrait he dressed in a white suit and became a "snowman", sitting outside for two hours in freezing temperatures.
+He later recounted:

 At another time the artist deprived his body of sensory stimuli by encasing himself in a plastic bag slowly filled up with cold water (Water, Time, Space, 1991).
 A material manifestation of those experiments were, for instance, The Boat and the Spacesuit (1991), sculptures that were meant to serve as meditative tools.
 According to the artist, these objects were intended to present the body and soul in a tangible, physical manner.
 You could also perceive them as instruments for practicing dying.
 The boat would be an equivalent of the coffin, and the spacesuit - of the body.